tmurren/timball/README.md

 # timball

-One-stop-shop site for competative pinball players to keep track of local happenings.
+One-stop-shop site for competitive pinball players to keep track of local happenings.

 - View their IFPA world rating/ranking
 - Stay informed of local tournament calendar